 A multipoint (also called multi drop) connection is one in which more than two specific devices share a single link.
-In a multipoint environment, the capacity of the channel is shared, either spatially or temporally.
-If several devices can use the link simultaneously, it is a spatially shared connection.
-If users must take turns, it is a timeshared connection.

 Physical Topology

 The term physical topology refers to the way in which a network is laid out physically.
 One or more devices connect to a link; two or more links form a topology.
 The topology of a network is the geometric representation of the relationship of all the links and linking devices (usually called nodes) to one another.
 There are four basic topologies possible: mesh, star, bus, and ring